oasis-tcs/openeox/eox-core-v-1-0/prose/edit/src/conformance.md

 The entities ("conformance targets") for which this document defines requirements are:

 * **OpenEoX Core Information**: An EoX information in the format defined by this document.
+* **OpenEoX Core Producer**: A program which emits output in the OpenEoX Core format.

 ### Conformance Clause 1: OpenEoX Core Information